mlibazisi/hellosign/README.md

 ### Configuration

-- Its not necessary to edit /config/config.php, but you are free to do so
+- Its not necessary to edit `/config/config.php`, but you are free to do so

-- Navigate to /config and create a parametes.ini file
+- Navigate to `/config` and create a `parameters.ini` file

     ```shell
     touch parameters.ini
     ```

-- Open parameters.ini and add the following line and replace the value with your API KEY:
+- Open `parameters.ini` and add the following line and replace the value with your API KEY:

     ```shell
     api_key = "REPLACE_WITH_YOUR_API_KEY"